crisariza/mondocountries/README.md

 Deployed using Vercel (server less)

 - 📚 Check it out at https://mondocountries.vercel.app
-- 💡 Made with React and PostgreSQL
+- 💡 Made with React, Node and PostgreSQL